Tafkas/fritzbox-munin/README.md

 # fritzbox-munin

 A collection of munin plugins to monitor your AVM FRITZ!Box router.
-The scripts have been developed using a [FRITZ!Box 7490](http://geni.us/OO2c7S)(Amazon link) running FRITZ!OS 07.12.
+The scripts have been developed using with
+ FRITZ!Box 7490 running FRITZ!OS 07.12.
+ FRITZ!Box 7580 running FRITZ!OS 07.25.

+I only tested the new Version with python3.

-If you are using the scripts on a different Fritz!Box model please let me know by
+If you are using the scripts on a different Fritz!Box model please let me know

 ## Introduction